WinnersProx/way-farer-app/README.md

 ## Platform Description

- Wayfarer is a public bus transportation booking services platform where users can find diverse trips and book a spot in any.
+ Wayfarer is a public bus transportation booking services platform where users can find diverse trips and book a spot in any available trip.

 ## Features